MOC Program regulations and policies for Fellows

 2.5.2 Each cycle begins January 1 and concludes December 31 of the cycle’s final year.

 2.5.3 A bonus period may be provided to Fellows who join the Royal College as members and begin their first MOC cycle after the January 1 commencement date.
-All activities completed and reported during the bonus period contribute to the program requirement of reporting a minimum 400 credits during a five-year cycle.
+All activities completed and reported during the bonus period contribute to the program requirements of reporting a cycle minimum of 400 credits and a cycle minimum of 25 credits in each MOC Program section.
 Specialists who are not members of the Royal College may be eligible for a bonus period depending on their date of registration.

-2.5.4 Specialists absent from practice or related professional activities for more than four months but less than one year (e.g., medical or family leave) are eligible for a one-year extension to their cycle if they have not completed the program requirement of 400 credits by the end of the cycle.
+2.5.4 Specialists absent from practice or related professional activities for more than four months but less than one year (e.g., medical or family leave) are eligible for a one-year extension to their cycle if they have not completed the program requirements of a cycle minimum of 400 credits and a cycle minimum of 25 credits in each MOC Program section by the end of the cycle.
 Specialists are requested to notify the Royal College Services Centre in writing during the year the leave occurs to ensure they are eligible for a cycle extension.